 What we do

-- Conducts a food sampling program where approximately 450 foods are purchased from premises in the municipality.
-Foods are analysed to ascertain food safety and compliance with regulations.
+- Conduct a food sampling program where food samples are collected from food premises and sent to a laboratory to check for food safety and compliance with regulations.

-- Acts on all food recalls advised by the Department of Human Services and refers information to the relevant premises.
+- Act on all food recalls advised by the Department of Health to make sure any unsafe food is removed from sale in food premises.

 Back to top